chrikin1/project-pitch/README.md

  and other users will vote on them and leave comments to give their feedback on them.
 ## By
 Chris Ian Bartoo
+## Description:
-## Description1:Open your default web browser whichever it may be.
+1:Open your default web browser whichever it may be.
 2:Search For chrikin1 on github and click on the repo project-pitch.
 3:No downloads are required to view this python application 4:Clone the repo and run it in  the run.py file in your terminal